Ahmed Parvez: Life in the UK and US

 From 1955 to 1964, Ahmed lived and worked in London, UK.
 In the late 1960s, he spent two years living and working in the United States before returning to Pakistan.
 During this time, he exhibited his work at the Galerie Internationale in New York City and married Reiko Isago, from Sendai, Japan.
 She would later give birth to their son, Aleem Isago Parvez.

 Death

-Ahmed Parvez died of a brain hemorrhage in Karachi in 1979.
+In 1979, Ahmed Parvez was found unconscious in a Karachi hotel following a massive brain hemorrhage.
+He died in a hospital soon after.